Media, PA 19063

-Jennifer M. Zosh, Ph.D., is an Associate Professor of Human Development and Family Studies at Penn State University’s Brandywine campus where she received the Distinguished Teaching Award (twice).
+Jennifer M. Zosh, Ph.D., is a Professor of Human Development and Family Studies at Penn State University’s Brandywine campus where she received the Distinguished Teaching Award (twice).
 As the Director of the Brandywine Child Development Lab, she studies how infants and young children learn about the world around.
 Her areas of expertise and publication include playful learning, the impact of technology on children, working memory, mathematical cognition, and language acquisition.
 Notably, she was a co-lead author on a recent (2015) publication in Psychological Science in the Public Interest about putting education back in educational apps through the application of research in the science of how children learn.
 She presents her work at professional meetings including: the Society for Research in Child Development, International Congress on Infant Studies, National Academy of Sciences Children and Screens colloquium, International Mind Brain and Education Society, and others.

 A major driving force in her career is dissemination and translation of scientific discoveries to the public via blogging and media appearances.
 This translational work has appeared on The Conversation, PBS Parents, The Huffington Post, the Brookings Institution, the Joan Ganz Cooney Center, NPR Radio Times, Fox29 news, and beyond.
 She is also involved in the dissemination of developmental research through her involvement with Living Laboratories embedded in children’s museums and her roles on advisory boards for organizations (e.g., Ultimate Block Party, Urban ThinkScape).
 She graduated Summa Cum Laude from the University of Delaware with a B.A. in Psychology and a minor in Cognitive Science.
 She received her Ph.D. in Psychological and Brain Sciences from Johns Hopkins University.